This is a great snack to share with friends, full of buttery, garlicky flavor and melted cheeeeese!

 How’s that for an expression of loving support and/or threat of bodily harm!

 My first attempt at this pull-apart bread was to layer it in a standard bread loaf pan.
-And I discovered why ring pans or Bundt pans are preferred: the very center of the pull-apart bread baked in the loaf pan was still doughy.
+And I discovered why ring pans or Bundt pans are preferred: even after a lengthy bake time, when done in a loaf pan the very center of the pull-apart bread was still doughy.
+(Bleh.
+And a waste of all that garlic!!)

-When baked in a ring or Bundt pan, the heat more evenly and quickly reaches all parts of the dough, ensuring perfectly baked, soft bread in every bite.
+When baked in a ring or Bundt pan, the heat reaches all parts of the dough evenly and more quickly, ensuring perfectly baked, soft bread in every bite.

 The recipe is below, and if you need additional appetizers to round out your party try these babies!